Plaintiffs Win $6.82 Million Verdict

 The case was tried against a settlement offer of $900,000 from the pilot/operator.

-“The jury’s finding that Larry Hagerman was not negligent – and that the damages resulting from his death were substantial – validated our belief that this jury would be fair when asked to hear the evidence and measure the loss to his family and to this community,” said Mark Pierce of Slack Davis Sanger, L.L.P., lead trial counsel for the Hagerman family.
+“The jury’s finding that Larry Hagerman was not negligent – and that the damages resulting from his death were substantial – validated our belief that this jury would be fair when asked to hear the evidence and measure the loss to his family and to this community,” said attorney of Slack Davis Sanger, L.L.P., lead trial counsel for the Hagerman family.

 Attorney Fletcher Rhodes of Temple, Texas, served as local counsel for the plaintiffs.
 Attorneys Robert Ruckman and James Struble of Jackson Walker L.L.P.
 (Dallas) represented the defendants along with their local counsel, John Francis.